The principal sources of financing for project companies are:

 A foreign national or foreign entity is generally required to report its acquisition of land in Korea to the local government within 60 days of the execution of the purchase contract (in the case of acquisition by private sale) or within six months of the acquisition (in the case of judicial foreclosure), and this procedure should be prior to the registration of title with the court registry.

-Unlike the real estate security trust mentioned in 2.1 Assets Available as Collateral to Lenders, a debtor may not create a security interest in favour of a security trustee or security agent for the benefit of the lenders, since the principles of the Civil Code of Korea require that the security-holder should be identical to the creditor of the underlying claims.
+Unlike the above-mentioned real estate security trust, a debtor may not create a security interest in favour of a security trustee or security agent for the benefit of the lenders, since the principles of the Civil Code of Korea require that the security holder be identical to the creditor of the underlying claims.

 Priority is determined by the delivery date of a fixed-date stamped notice to, or consent from, the obligor.
 A secured party that sends a notice or obtains a consent with an earlier fixed-date stamp is given priority over those with a fixed-date stamp from any later dates.
 A document can be fixed-date stamped at a court or at the offices of a notary public.
 The fixed-date stamp requirement cannot be satisfied by a dated letter.
 The foregoing priority rule would apply to security interests governed by Korean law in accordance with the Private International Laws of Korea.